freeipa/freeipa/workshop.rst

 *This step is necessary if you want to access the FreeIPA Web UI in the VM from a browser on your host, but otherwise this step is optional.
-All workshop modules can be completed using the CLI.*
+All workshop units can be completed using the CLI.*

 Add the following entries to your hosts file::